Paleontology in Nebraska: Prehistory

 Rhinoceroses remained and were a prominent member of Oligocene Nebraska's fauna.
 Camels were a new arrival to Nebraska during the Oligocene.
 The earliest known example was Poebrotherium.
 The Oligocene wildlife of Scotts Bluff National Monument left behind footprints that would later fossilize in the sediments of the Arikaree beds.
 This is one of only seven known Oligocene fossil tracksites in the western United States.
 About 25 million years ago a stream ran roughly parallel to the modern course of the Niobrara River.

 During the Miocene, Nebraska was likely home to massive herds of the small rhinoceras Diceratherium cooki.
 It composed about one quarter of the remains in the Miocene Agate Springs beds.
 Other Agate Springs fossils included bears, the pig-like Dinohyus, horses, the chimerical looking perissodactyl Moropus, rhinos, and tapirs.
 Later in the Miocene, Nebraska was home to the rhino Teleoceras.

-During the middle Pliocene.
-Nebraska was home to Aphelops and Diceratherium, the latter being preserved in Banner County.
+During the middle Pliocene, Nebraska was home to Aphelops and Diceratherium, the latter being preserved in Banner County.
 Roughly 70% of Nebraska's large mammals went extinct during a major extinction episode late in the Pliocene.

 During the ensuing Pleistocene, glaciers deposited sediments responsible for preserving local life forms.
-Early in the ensuing Pleistocene epoch, Nebraska was home to Giganticamelus fricki a gigantic camel more than eleven feet tall.
+Early in the ensuing Pleistocene epoch, Nebraska was home to Giganticamelus fricki, a gigantic camel more than eleven feet tall.
 Large mammalian wildlife thrived generally in Nebraska during the Ice Age.
 Ice Age wildlife of Nebraska included the giant bear Arctodus, horses, jaguars, mammoths, mastodons, shovel-tusked proboscideans, saber-toothed cats, and tapirs.
 The largest Nebraskan Arctodus specimens have come from Sheridan and Cass Counties.
-Mastdon and mammoth fossils have been found in all 93 counties of Nebraska.
+Mastodon and mammoth fossils have been found in all 93 counties of Nebraska.
 Woolly mammoth remains were preserved most abundantly in the western half of the state in areas like Dawes and Sioux Counties.

 Post-Kansan glaciation Nebraska was home to bear, giant bears, giant bison, caribou, wild cats, wild cattle, cougars, deer, jaguars, true moose, animals resembling musk oxen, actual musk oxen, mountain sheep, and giant stag-moose.
 Archidiskodon imperator maibeni left remains in Lincoln County.
 Platycerabos dodsoni was a wild cow known from Cass County.
 Other Late Pleistocene mammals included Amebelodon fricki, extinct bison species, modern bison, modern coyotes, and a saber-toothed cat unrelated to Smilodon.
 The camel Camelops appeared during the later Pleistocene.
 Some Nebraskan fossil-bearing deposits of Late Pleistocene age preserve animal remains associated with humans.